 Brighton’s fascination with all things Indian and Oriental doesn’t stop at our magnificent Royal Pavilion with its minarets, domes and pinnacles.

-Sake Dean Mahomed was a pioneering guy from India, who in 1814 was famous for bringing Indian Massage to Europe for therapeutic purposes and not just to Europe, but to our very own Brighton at the building which is now the Queens Hotel.
+Sake Dean Mahomed was a pioneering guy from India, who in 1814 was famous for bringing his own style of massage to Europe for therapeutic purposes and not just to Europe, but to our very own Brighton at the building which is now the Queens Hotel.

 He became known as Doctor Brighton

 Mahomed opened England’s first commercial ‘shampooing vapour masseur bath’ claiming that his massage techniques could cure many ills.
 He became known as Doctor Brighton and was appointed shampooing surgeon to both King George IV and William IV.